MetyTwister/ProxaVerseV1/README.md

 # ProxaVerseV1 (2022)
-Basics of CTkinter python library, MEANT FOR FURTHER DEVELOPMENT!
+Basics of CTkinter python library and web development, MEANT FOR FURTHER DEVELOPMENT!
 --> proxaverse.org